 - Icing sugar – as much as you like

 - To make the dough – In a medium bowl, whisk the flour with the cardamom, sugar and salt.
-In a stand mixer fitted with the dough hook, combine the milk with the yeast and let stand until the yeast foam starts to bubble up, roughly about 5 minutes (if using dry yeast – if using live yeast then just mix it in with the milk until dissolved).
+In a stand mixer fitted with the dough hook, combine the milk with the yeast and let stand until the yeast foam starts to bubble up, roughly about 5 minutes.

 - Add all of the butter at once and mix at low speed until it is thoroughly mixed in together and a sticky dough forms, about 3 minutes; scrape down the side of the bowl as needed during mixing.
 Cover the bowl with plastic wrap and a wet tea towel and let the dough stand at room temperature for 1 hour.

 - Line a large baking sheet with parchment paper and coat the paper generously with nonstick baking spray.
-Scrape the dough out onto the parchment paper and cover with plastic wrap and refrigerate overnight.
-You can do a fast version, by letting it sit in the fridge for 6-8 hours, it will still taste good, but the main reason fro letting it stay over night is so that it goes easy on your stomach and wont feel so heavy when eating it.
+Scrape the dough out onto the parchment paper and cut the dough in half.
+Pat each piece into a square.
+Cover with plastic wrap and refrigerate overnight.

 - Once the dough has rested overnight, take it out and let it rest till it gets to room temperature.
-While it comes to room temp, take a small bowl and add all your filling ingredients together, and mix properly so everything is coated with all the lovely spices.
+While the dough is resting, mix in all of the filling ingredients together in a small bowl.

-- Roll out the dough to a 16-inch square.
-Using an offset spatula, spread the filling in an even layer over the dough leaving 1/2 inch off the edges.
+- Roll out each square of dough to a 16-inch square.
+Using an offset spatula, spread the filling in an even layer over the dough squares to within 1/2 inch of the edges.
 Starting at the long edge nearest you, tightly roll up each square into a jam roll–style , so it essentially becomes a tightly rolled log.